dcunited001/dcunited001.github.io/_drafts/2016-09-04-hello-watson-might-you-spare-a-moment-to-hear-the-good-news.md

 As for China, I respect their ability to power itself through development from the 1950's.
 As much as I personally disdain communism, I greatly respect China for their culture, their history and their capacity for long-term thinking.
-Sun Tzu's Art of War inspired me years ago, as has the Tao Te Ching.
+Sun Tzu's Art of War first inspired me years ago, as did the Tao Te Ching.
 Further, the economic progress in that nation has been amazing, but it also isn't pure communism.
 They've risen to become a superpower in the 21st century and they want to show the world what they've got.
 In the 19th century,